AustinBao/Orator/README.md

-Orator – AI-Powered Public Speaking Coach
+**Orator – AI-Powered Public Speaking Coach**

 Built by Team EEGenius

-Great ideas get lost in poor presentations.
-Everyone deserves to sound as good as their ideas.
+"Great ideas get lost in poor presentations.
+Everyone deserves to sound as good as their ideas."

-Overview
+**Overview**

 Orator is an AI-driven platform designed to help individuals improve their public speaking skills through real-time feedback powered by speech analysis, gesture tracking, and EEG-based emotion detection.
 The platform enables users to record practice sessions, receive data-driven insights, and track their progress over time, turning nervous practice into confident performance.